abrigham1/abrigham/README.md

 docker-compose exec workspace bash -c "php artisan key:generate --ansi && composer install -n && && yarn install && npm run dev"
 ```

-While that is running modify your hosts file adding the proper ipaddress and hostname
-(127.0.0.1 abrigham.localhost).

 Once docker has booted you should be able to access it locally by navigating to abrigham.localhost